 The router automatically detects the information in the Router's IPv6 Address on LAN field.
 This field shows the IPv6 address that is acquired for the router's LAN interface.
-The number after the slash (/) is the length of the prefix, which is also indicated by the underline () under the IPv6 address.
+The number after the slash (/) is the length of the prefix, which is also indicated by the underline (\) under the IPv6 address.
 If no address is acquired, the field displays Not Available.

-- 6. Configure the remote 6to4 relay router settings by selecting one of the following radio buttons: - Auto.
+- 6. Select a Remote 6to4 Relay Router radio buttons: - Auto.
 Your router uses any remote relay router that is available on the Internet.
 This is the default setting. - Static IP Address.
 Enter the static IPv4 address of the remote relay router.
 Your IPv6 ISP usually provides this address. - 7.
 Select an IP Address Assignment radio button: - Use DHCP Server.
 This method passes more information to LAN devices but some IPv6 systems might not support the DHCv6 client function. - Auto Config.
 This is the default setting.